Scholar Support Hub

 Data Fabrication & Falsification

-Donec facilisis tortor.
-Inventing data that was never collected, or manipulating real data to produce a more desirable result.
+Inventing data that was never collected, or manipulating real data to produce a more desirable or statistically significant result than the evidence actually supports.

 Example: Adjusting statistical outputs so findings appear more statistically significant than they actually are.